Researchers design an AI-powered backpack for the visually impaired

 In a demonstration video, the user also wears a vest with tiny holes to conceal an embedded AI camera.
 When connected to the computer, the 4K camera captures depth and color information used to help people avoid things like hanging branches.
 The camera can also be embedded in a fanny pack or other waist-worn pouches.

-The spatial camera, built by the computer vision company Luxonis, can read signs, detect crosswalks and see upcoming changes in elevation.
+The spatial camera, built by the computer vision company Luxonis, can read signs, detect crosswalks and see coming changes in elevation.

 Bluetooth earphones allow the user to communicate with the system and vice versa.
 So the wearer can ask out loud for location information, and the system will tell them where they are.
 If the camera spots a threat like an incoming pedestrian, it can tell the wearer.